aliasrobotics/RVD/.github/ISSUE_TEMPLATE/weakness-template.md

 ---
 name: Weakness report template
 about: Template to report a weakness in RVD.
-See https://bit.ly/2JnamaD if you have doubts on which type of flaw you should be reporting
+See https://bit.ly/2JnamaD if in doubt
 title: ''
 labels: weakness
 assignees: ''